Desjardins Review (2025 Update – Free ETFs + Stock Trading)

 Who is Desjardins Online Brokerage Best For?

-My research into the Desjardin Online Brokerage shows that it offers a fairly solid DIY platform for reasonable fees.
-Allowing access to all North American securities, along with an easy to use app, makes it a good choice for beginner investors who may already have a Desjardins banking account.
+My research into Desjardins Online Brokerage reveals that it provides a fairly solid DIY platform with reasonable fees.
+Offering access to all North American securities and an easy-to-use app makes it a good option for beginner investors, particularly those who already have a Desjardins banking account.

-That being said, you can tell from Desjardins review above that it’s not my top choice.
-The platform earned a meager C+ grade from the Globe and Mail.
-Desjardins fails to stand out among the burgeoning class of Canadian online brokerages due to its quarterly inactivity fees, $1,000 minimum account balance, and overall basic trading platform.
+However, as you can tell from my review above, it’s not my top pick.
+The platform received only a modest C+ rating from the Globe and Mail.
+Desjardins doesn’t stand out among the growing number of Canadian online brokerages due to its quarterly inactivity fees, account balance minimum of $1,000, and relatively basic trading platform.
+They also have a limited number of perks or extras, and no promotional offer for signing up.

 Desjardins is following in National Bank’s footsteps: it eliminated commissions on stocks and ETF’s.